 The name Döderhult comes from the 1312 church village of Dudhraholth.
 The two-part name means "slow-moving water" (döder) "little forest" (hult).

 Albertina and Julius Ossene left Sweden in 1870 and arrived in Connecticut by way of the NYC Immigration Center at Castle Garden, New York.
-I am not sure where in Connecticut they lived but I will do some research and add that information later.
 I believe that they lived in New Haven.
 In Connecticut the Ossenes had two children, five years after arriving from Sweden.
+The Birth Registrations list New Haven as the place of birth.
 Their first child was a girl - Julia Alberta Ossene, born in 1875.
 You can see that her name was based on her parents' names.
 Alberta is a short form of Albertina.
 Their next child was a boy, Albert Julius Ossene, born two years after Julia in 1877.
 His name is also based on his parents' names.
 The closeness of these names is amazing.

 The city records show that the Ossene family was living in Worcester, Massachusetts in 1880.
 Another daughter, Alfreda Julia Ossene, was born in Worcester in 1881.
 Another son, Adolphus Julius Ossene, was born in Worcester on Oct 6, 1882.
 In Worcester, the Ossene family lived on Granite Street.
 Mr. Ossene worked as a sales manager for a clothing manufacturer.
-Mrs. Ossene worked as a correspondent for Skandinavia, the Swedish language newspaper in Worcester.
+Mrs. Ossene worked as a correspondent for Skandinavia, one of the Swedish language newspapers in Worcester.
+On May 1, 1918 the Skandinavia newspaper was purchaseded by the other, now larger Swedsih language newspaper, Svea.
+Albertina Ossene continued to work as a correspondent for Svea.

 The Ossene family attended the First Swedish Lutheran Church, Worcester's first of many Scandinavian churches.
 They could easily have been members of one or more of Worcester's numerous Swedish social organizations.
 It will take more research to know more details about their lives.
 The Swedish reference librarian at the Worcester Public Library had never heard the name Ossene before.
 The Ossene family were the only people with that last name in Worcester.
 And Worcester had many thousands of Swedes living there in 1900.
 Thinking the name might have been changed when Julius and Albertina arrived in the USA in 1870, I have researched variations of the name in Swedish records but have not found a family name that comes close to Ossene.